 Welcome & Hi

-I am an urban studies scholar with an interest in planning, policy, and migration studies.
+I am an urban studies scholar interested in policy, planning, and migration studies.
 My research motivation is to understand and contribute to sustainable, democratic, and just urban development through policy-making and planning.

 I am an Assistant Professor of Spatial Development and Urban Policy at ETH Zürich.
-I serve as the Deputy Director of the Institute for Spatial and Landscape Development and as the Deputy Director of the Network City and Landscape (both at ETH Zürich).
+I serve as the Deputy Director of the Institute for Spatial and Landscape Development (at ETH Zürich).
+I am also the Editor-in-Chief of the academic journal disP – The Planning Review. disP is owned by ETH and an associated journal with the Association of European Schools of Planning (AESOP).

 Publications